Haloft/Invoicing/README.md

 I prefer functional over iterative , and JS from ES6 to newer.
 I hope that is visible on my code.

 I didn't focus on making the app responsive, nor did i bother about form validations or error handling.
 Heck, you can even screw the app just by deleting both of the initial invoices.

+*EDIT Added some basic form validations and error handling.
+Cant screw the app anymore just by deleting the initial invoices either :D END OF EDIT *

  I didn't feel like that was the point of this Recruitment test.

 I did do my best, and am kinda happy with the result.